seng637-Winter/seng637-a3-Jauharfathima/seng637-a3-team_number.md

 # 10 Comments/feedback on the lab itself

-The group provides feedback on the lab structure, expressing appreciation for the comprehensive setup instructions.
-However, there are suggestions for providing more support for learning and using different Integrated Development Environments (IDEs) to enhance the overall learning experience.
+There are suggestions for providing more support for learning and using different Integrated Development Environments (IDEs) to enhance the overall learning experience.